 Dating back to Viking times, the castle has undergone several sieges, battles and triumphs over its long history and still stands tall today.

-Want to check out more of what the Treaty county has to offer?
+Want to check out more of what Treaty County has to offer?
 Check out our co.
 Limerick Travel guide.

 Final Thoughts – Why you should visit the West of Ireland

-We hope you have enjoyed our article highlighting some of the best things that the West of Ireland has to offer.
-From lively towns and cities, to secluded beaches, piercing mountains, exciting trails and rugged coasts, there is no shortage of things to see.
-That’s not even mentioning the lush green fields or cobbled stone walls that will accompany you from location to location!
+We hope you have enjoyed our article highlighting some of the best things the West of Ireland offers.
+From lively towns and cities to secluded beaches, piercing mountains, exciting trails and rugged coasts, there is no shortage of things to see.
+That’s not even mentioning the lush green fields or cobbled stone walls accompanying you from location to location!

 Nature lovers and people who simply want to relax on their holidays will both have more than enough to see and do

 Are there any more hidden gems in the west of Ireland that we have left out?
 We would love to hear all about them in the comments below!
-So, the only question that remains is will you visit the West of Ireland?
+So, the only question remains: will you visit the West of Ireland?